DAL-INWK/Design_Fall_2022/README.md

 ## Software Installation

-In order to run the network validation process, you need to install the software components on a server that is reachable form the GitHub repository.
+In order to run the configuration verification process, you need to install the software components on a server that is reachable form the GitHub repository.
 This section will guide you through the steps of installing Docker, Drone server and runner, and Batfish on a Ubuntu Linux server.
 It also provides instructions on how to configure the CI/CD pipeline and activate the repository for testing.

 ### Server installation